HichamAtanane/Rabat_Chatbot/Readme.md

-To run this program you need the following libraries:
+To run this program you need the following libraries:<br>
 <b> nltk <br>
 json<br>
 pickle<br>